aduggleby/dragon/proj/Mail/README.md

          \de
            \body.html    <-- the html template in German
            \body.txt     <-- the text template (optional) in German
-           \subject.html <-- the subject of the email in German
+           \subject.txt  <-- the subject of the email in German
          \de-at
            \body.html    <-- the html template in Austrian German
            \body.txt     <-- etc
-           \subject.html <-- etc
+           \subject.txt  <-- etc
       \template2
         ...
         ...